MingxiaGuo/English/docs/EF/General-English/1-4_People.md

 HARRY: That's interesting .
 ```

-What do you do?

-I'm a doctor.

-Do you like your job?

-I like it very much

-What does your wife do?

-She's a teacher.

-Try to repeat the audio.

-Correct Try again!

-6 / 6

 #### d) Final Task: Meeting people at a networking event

 You are at a business conference.
 Introduce yourself.

 Listen and record the correct response.
 When you see a blank, give true information about yourself.